Vaibhav-Sahai/vllm-data-parallel/README.md

 # vllm-data-parallel
-You Paid For The GPUs, Use Them!
+You Paid For 100% of The GPUs, So Get 100% Inference Speed!